INDIAN FISH BREEDS AND REARING PRACTICES

 - They have folded lips.

-INDIAN FISH BREEDS – MURREL FISHES: They are the air breathing variety of fishes having long cylindrical body, flat head and protractile mouth.
-They grow in fresh water areas.
-They breed before the onset of monsoon.
+INDIAN FISH BREEDS – MURREL FISHES: They are the air-breathing variety of fishes having a long cylindrical body, flat head, and protractile mouth.
+They grow in freshwater areas.
+They breed before the onset of the monsoon.

 - Generally found in stagnant waters.
 It is a small species of fish with a length of about 20 cm and weighs 0.25 kg.

-- The colour of the fish is greenish brown on the back and yellow on the bottom.
+- The color of the fish is greenish-brown on the back and yellow on the bottom.
 Sometimes may have purple or black colour.